Border Network for Human Rights- 2016 Board of Directors:

 Fernando Garcia (Non-Voting Member) – Fernando Garcia is Founding Director of the Border Network for Human Rights (BNHR).
 The BNHR supports immigrant border communities in the promotion of their human rights and the demand of humane of immigration reform that is consistent with human rights.
 As Director, Fernando is responsible for facilitating the creation of Human Rights Community-Based Committees and the training of Human Rights Promoters in Southern New Mexico, West Texas, Arizona, Houston, Dallas, San Jose CA and New Jersey.
 In 2001, he became the National Coordinator of the National Movement for Legalization and Human Rights – an alliance of community based immigrant groups and organizations in the U.S. Under Fernando’s coordination, the Border Network for Human Rights has also worked closely with local elected officials and community organizations to develop city council resolutions in El Paso, Texas to oppose the militarization of the border, a call for comprehensive immigration reform, and against the presence of racist groups in the border region such as the minutemen.
 At the present time he is a member of the Independent Task Force of Immigration and America’s Future convened by the Migration Policy Institute.

-The Board of Directors is also composed from Community Members who live and reside in the areas where BNHR works.
-These members are important figures that define the direction of BNHR.
+The Board of Directors is also composed from Community Members whom live and reside in the areas the BNHR Works directly in.
+These members do not work national organizations, but nonetheless are important figures that define the direction of BNHR Community Members:

-Antonio Gomez – Is a student in Southern NM, and belongs to the Region known as “Tierra del Encanto.”
+Miriam Guerrero – Is a housewife, and belongs to the Region known as “Tierra del Encanto.”